citp/privacy-policy-historical/v/vo/vog/voguewigs.com.md

-> *The following text is extracted and transformed from the voguewigs.com privacy policy that was archived on 2015-04-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150426182150id_/http%3A//www.voguewigs.com/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the voguewigs.com privacy policy that was archived on 2015-10-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151021041351id_/http%3A//www.voguewigs.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-**Privacy Policy**
 Your privacy is important.
 We respect that.

 Voguewigs.com has created this privacy statement in order to demonstrate our firm commitment to privacy.
 Voguewigs does not ever share your information with other companies or advertisers without your explicit permission.
 Your privacy is your right and we respect that.
 The following discloses the information gathering and dissemination practices for this Web site: http://www.voguewigs.com

 **Information Automatically Logged**